rocky-linux/wiki.rockylinux.org/docs/rocky/bugs.md

 ## Other Resources

-If you have reproduced a bug or an issue in RHEL (or even Stream), or you would like to request something for a future Enterprise Linux version (that will make it to Rocky Linux in a future version), you are encouraged to submit a report to the [Red Hat Bugzilla](https://bugzilla.redhat.com).
+If you have reproduced a bug or an issue in RHEL (or even Stream), or you would like to request something for a future Enterprise Linux version (that will make it to Rocky Linux in a future version), you are encouraged to submit a report to the [Red Hat Jira](https://issues.redhat.com).
 Below are some quick links for submitting such requests.

-* [Red Hat Enterprise Linux 8](https://bugzilla.redhat.com/enter_bug.cgi?product=Red%20Hat%20Enterprise%20Linux%208) - For RHEL 8 bugs found in both Rocky Linux and RHEL 8
-* [Red Hat Enterprise Linux 9](https://bugzilla.redhat.com/enter_bug.cgi?product=Red%20Hat%20Enterprise%20Linux%209) - For RHEL 9 bugs found in both Rocky Linux and RHEL 9
+* [Red Hat Enterprise Linux](https://issues.redhat.com/projects/RHEL/issues/RHEL-2997?filter=allopenissues) - For RHEL bugs found in both Rocky Linux and RHEL
-* [CentOS Stream 8](https://bugzilla.redhat.com/enter_bug.cgi?product=Red%20Hat%20Enterprise%20Linux%208&version=CentOS%20Stream) - Bugs or RFE's for CentOS Stream 8
-* [CentOS Stream 9](https://bugzilla.redhat.com/enter_bug.cgi?product=Red%20Hat%20Enterprise%20Linux%209&version=CentOS%20Stream) - Bugs or RFE's for CentOS Stream 9
+* [CentOS Stream](https://issues.redhat.com/projects/CS/issues/CS-1759?filter=allopenissues) - Bugs or RFE's for CentOS Stream

 [^1]: Packages may be for a core Rocky Linux package or a Special Interest Group package.
 Note that if an RFE is put in for a Rocky Linux core package, it will most likely be rejected and you may be encouraged to request it upstream to CentOS Stream.
 If the RFE is to a package that contains `rocky-` in the name *or* it is a package that we actively patch, it may be considered.
 RFE's to prepare for upcoming features from Stream to RHEL (e.g. to prepare for said feature) is encouraged.